iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/RoadRailAlignment/RoadRailAlignment.remarks.md

 ### DesignAlignments

+A `DesignAlignments` instance is mainly used by data-writers who do not organize Alignment data directly from the Subject hierarchy, via a PhysicalPartition or SpatialLocationPartition, but wish to do so at a deeper level of the overall Information Hierarchy.

-A `DesignAlignments` instance, by default, shall use the Domain-ranked `Alignment` category.
+By default, a `DesignAlignments` instace may use the Domain-ranked `Alignment` category.

 ### HorizontalAlignments

-Every set of `Alignment`s, contained in a `SpatialModel`, shall have one and only one instance of `HorizontalAlignments` leading to a *Plan-projection* `SpatialLocationModel` containing one `HorizontalAlignment` instance for each `Alignment` in the parent model.
+A data-writer may choose to organize `HorizontalAlignment` instances in a direct submodel of the corresponding `InformationPartitionElement`  (i.e. `PhysicalPartition` or `SpatialLocationPartition`) at the leaves of the Subject Hierarchy.
+That is the most typical approach.
+Another strategy involves storing them in models deeper in the overall Information Hierarchy in a BIS repository.
+A `HorizontalAlignments` instance is used in the latter case.
+That is, every set of `Alignment`s, contained in a `SpatialModel`, shall have one and only one instance of `HorizontalAlignments` leading to a *Plan-projection* `SpatialLocationModel` (i.e. with its *IsPlanProjection* property set to *true*) containing one `HorizontalAlignment` instance for each `Alignment` in the parent model.

-Each `HorizontalAlignments` instance shall set its `CodeValue` property to "Horizontal Alignments", and by default, shall use the Domain-ranked `Alignment` category in the case of *Design Alignments* or the `Linear` category in the case of *Linears*.
+Each `HorizontalAlignments` instance shall set its `CodeValue` property to "Horizontal Alignments", and by default, may use the Domain-ranked `Alignment` category in the case of *Design Alignments* or the `Linear` category in the case of *Linears*.

 ### HorizontalAlignment

-A `HorizontalAlignment` instance shall be contained in a *Plan-projection* `SpatialLocationModel` submodel of a `HorizontalAlignments` instance, and shall be associated with one `Alignment` on such parent model via the `AlignmentRefersToHorizontal` relationship.
+A `HorizontalAlignment` instance shall be contained in a *Plan-projection* `SpatialLocationModel` or `PhysicalModel` (i.e. with its *IsPlanProjection* property set to *true*), submodel of the corresponding `InformationPartitionElement`, or a `HorizontalAlignments` instance, depending upon the chosen data-organization strategy.
+A `HorizontalAlignment` instance shall be associated with one and only one `Alignment` via the `AlignmentRefersToHorizontal` relationship.

 A `HorizontalAlignment` typically has the same `CodeValue` and Category as its associated `Alignment`.